One of the most powerful things about the Christmas story is that it reminds us that God isn’t fair.

 An Unexpected Gift

-This Christmas, I pray that you would feel that to the bottom of your toes.
-In Christ, you have received an unexpected gift from an imperfect lineage.
-And by that very declaration, God is saying, “I’m with you.”
-You don’t have to clean yourself up, you don’t have to dust yourself off, you don’t have to cover up your past.
-God knows.
-And He doesn’t care.
+Remember this Christmas that in Christ, we have received an unexpected gift from an imperfect lineage.
+By that very declaration, God’s saying that you don’t have to clean yourself up and you don’t have to dust yourself off—you don’t even have to cover up your past.